-This program is designed to prepare individuals for a career working within sport business organizations.
-This program prepares individuals to use leadership and management principles to be successful in the daily arena of sport and business.
-The program culminates with an internship requirement to apply the concepts learned in the curriculum.
+This program is designed to prepare students for a career working within sport business organizations.
+It prepares individuals to use leadership and management principles to be successful in the daily arena of sport and business, culminating with an internship requirement to apply the concepts learned in the curriculum.

 On completion of the program, students should be able to:

-- Demonstrate an understanding of the psychological and spiritual aspects of sport.
+- Explain the psychological and spiritual aspects of sport.

 - Understand the principles for effective management in a variety of sport applications and situations.

-- Demonstrate an understanding of the legal and ethical dilemmas involved in sport today.
-Take leadership roles in Sporting Events.
+- Analyze legal and ethical dilemmas involved in sport today.

-- Demonstrate the appropriate organizational and administrative procedures for sport and recreational activities.
+- Perform appropriate organizational and administrative procedures for sport and recreational activities.

-- Evaluate financial condition and statements of a business and propose courses of action.
+- Evaluate business conditions and propose courses of action for improvement.

 Principles of economic analysis with emphasis on microeconomic theory as it applies to the decision-making of households, businesses, and industries in the current economic environment, including scarcity of resources, opportunity cost, supply & demand, specialization and trade, and the role of government.
-Pre-requisite: College-level mathematics course
+Pre-requisite: MAT1250 or higher

 Introduction to economic analysis at the aggregate level, including the impact of both domestic and international policies on key economic indicators and on overall macroeconomic performance.
 Recommended: College-level economics course